Advisor contact information

 Why would I need a transcript review evaluation?

-The evaluation would ensure you would receive transfer credit for classes you have taken at another college or university.
+The evaluation ensures you will receive credit for classes you completed at another college or university.
 The transfer credit would apply toward your degree or certificate program.
-The credits and/or grades would become documentation in your academic record here at Portland Community College.
-Also it will be located in the GRAD Plan as part of the record of your progress and performance.
+The credits and/or grades would become documentation in your academic record at Portland Community College.
+Also, it will be located in the GRAD Plan as part of the record of your progress and performance.

 What is General Education?
 Do I have to take it?

-Candidates for all PCC degrees are required to complete a minimum of 16 general education credits from General Education/Discipline Studies to aid in the development of educated citizens (See PCC catalog for details).
-To obtain the AAS degree you must complete the minimum 16 credits in the three areas: Arts & Letters; Social Science; Mathematics, Science, and Computer Science.
+Candidates for all PCC degrees are required to complete a minimum of 16 general education credits.
+(See the PCC catalog for details).
+To obtain the AAS degree you must complete the minimum 16 credits from these areas:

 Credit for coding course work based on credentials and/or work experience

 Non-traditional credit: The HIM program will allow non-traditional credit in approved areas.
 The following credentials will permit transcript credits to be applied to the degree: